jholtmann/genderize_csv/README.md

 ```

 ### Note:
-- API_KEY (https://store.genderize.io) is required when requesting more than 1000 names a month.
+- API key (https://store.genderize.io) is required when requesting more than 1000 names a month.
 - genderize_beta.py may be unstable and is meant for developing and testing new features.

 ### Requires: